ringerc/gripmock/Readme.md

     grpcurl -plaintext localhost:5880 list

-## Tracing requests and responses with OpoenTelemetry
+## Tracing requests and responses with OpenTelemetry

 Gripmock generates an OpenTelemetry-enabled gRPC server that will send trace events to the OpenTelemetry collector, a zipkin server, or write them as json